The Pulse of K-Entertainment

 Amor turns diplomacy into an actual production play

 Amor matters because it arrived with names, timing, and institutional backing instead of the soft language that usually surrounds cultural MOUs.
-Seoul Economic Daily reported that Flix Oven and Studio Shakti are targeting September 2026 for filming, and The Korea Herald said the signing happened as Korean and Indian film executives gathered in New Delhi alongside Jae Myung Lee’s visit.
+Seoul Economic Daily reported that Flix Oven and Studio Shakti are targeting September 2026 for filming, and The Korea Herald confirmed that the signing happened as Korean and Indian film executives gathered in New Delhi alongside Jae-myung Lee’s visit.
 Korea Times also framed the roundtable as an effort to combine India’s scale as the world’s biggest film producer with Korea’s content muscle, which is exactly why this story lands harder than a one-day ceremony photo.
 Korea is no longer just exporting finished music and drama into India and hoping the audience follows.
 It is testing a co-production model with local partners, official policy support, and a business case that already has momentum thanks to cross-market titles, streaming performance, and a much clearer read on Indian demand than the industry had even two years ago.

 Award winners pose with Korean and Indian officials at K-Dream Stage in New Delhi